Lara (DC Comics): Golden and Silver Age versions

 Lara, Jor-El, and Superman.
 From the cover of Superman #141 (November 1960).
 Art by Curt Swan.

 Lara's first appearance was in the Superman newspaper comic strip on January 16, 1939, where she was named Lora.
 Her first comic book appearance (after being mentioned in the 1942 text novel The Adventures of Superman by George Lowther, where she was named "Lara" for the first time) was in More Fun Comics #101 in January–February 1945.
 A 1948 retelling of Superman's origin story subsequently delved into detail about Lara, though her more familiar Silver Age aspects were established starting in the late 1950s and over the next several decades.

 After the establishment of DC's multiverse in the early 1960s, the Golden Age version of Superman's mother was stated as having been named "Lora", and lived on the Krypton of Earth-Two.
 The Silver Age Lara, meanwhile, lived on the Krypton of Earth-One.

-A definitive synopsis of the Silver Age Lara's life (summarizing the various stories revealing her history) came in the 1979 miniseries The World of Krypton (not to be confused with the post-Crisis on Infinite Earths late 1980s comic special of the same name).
+A definitive synopsis of the Silver Age Lara's life (summarizing the various stories revealing her history) was published in the 1979 miniseries The World of Krypton (not to be confused with the post-Crisis on Infinite Earths late 1980s comic special of the same name).

-As summarized in The World of Krypton (and in various other stories), Lara was a promising astronaut in Krypton's space program before it was grounded after Jax-Ur destroyed Krypton's moon Wegthor.
+As summarized in The World of Krypton and in various other stories, Lara was a promising astronaut in Krypton's space program before it was grounded after Jax-Ur destroyed Krypton's moon Wegthor.
 Eventually, Lara met scientist Jor-El, with the two having several adventures together before getting married, such as a time-traveling Lois Lane attempting to seduce Jor-El after failing to marry their son in the future.
 Some time later, Lara gave birth to the couple's only child, Kal-El.

-Early in Jor-El and Lara's marriage, the couple are briefly watched by the Guardians of the Universe, who note that they would have made an excellent Green Lantern.

-Lara and Jor-El were shown to be practitioners of the Kryptonian martial art of "klurkor".

 When Krypton was about to explode, Lara and Jor-El placed their infant son into an escape rocket built by Jor-El.
 In most retellings, Jor-El wanted Lara to accompany their son to Earth, but Lara refused, saying their son would have a better chance of reaching Earth without her extra weight.
 Kal-El's spaceship then took off as Lara and Jor-El were killed in Krypton's explosion.